javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 This is a real-life analogy for things we often have in programming:

 1. A "producing code" that does something and takes time.
-For instance, a code that loads the data over a network.
+For instance, some code that loads the data over a network.
 That's a "singer".
 2. A "consuming code" that wants the result of the "producing code" once it's ready.
 Many functions  may need that result.
 These are the "fans".
 3. A *promise* is a special JavaScript object that links the "producing code" and the "consuming code" together.
 In terms of our analogy: this is the "subscription list".
 The "producing code" takes whatever time it needs to produce the promised result, and the "promise" makes that result available to all of the subscribed code when it's ready.